sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Customizing_Studio/Rubles/Converting_a_Textmate_Bundle.md

 `end`

-Some Textmate snippet features are not supported, in particular nested tab stops, and search/replace regular expressions.
+Some Textmate snippet features are not supported, in particular, nested tab stops, and search/replace regular expressions.
 Many of these expressions can be simplified, but exact functionality is not always available.
 For example:

 `${``1``:<txp:}${``2``:permlink}${``3``:/>}$``4``${``3``/\/|(.+)/(?``1``:<\/txp\:permlink> )/}`